hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/142_the_vedanta_in_all_its_phases.md

 — and it has been admitted by all our sects of philosophy — the body is composed of three sorts of materials — not qualities.
 It is the general idea that Sattva, Rajas, and Tamas are qualities.
-Not at all, not qualities but the materials of this universe, and with Âhâra-shuddhi, when the food is pure, the Sattva material becomes pure.
+Not at all, not qualities but the materials of this universe, and with Âhāra-shuddhi, when the food is pure, the Sattva material becomes pure.
 The one theme of the Vedanta is to get this Sattva.
 As I have told you, the soul is already pure and perfect, and it is, according to the Vedanta, covered